BioinfoUNIBA/REDInet/README.md

        python3 REDInet_Inference.py

 ## **REDInet Options**:
-REDInet settings can be tuned to accomodate specific analysis needs.
+REDInet settings can be tuned to accomodate specific analysis needs.  <br />
 This is the list of available parameters that can be set: <br />

     --I                Absolute path to the folder containing the files to be